SciTools/iris/docs/src/userguide/cube_maths.rst

     p0.convert_units(pressure.units)

-Now we can combine all of this information to calculate the air temperature using the equation above::
+Now we can combine all of this information to perform the air temperature using the equation above::

     temperature = pot_temperature * ( (pressure / p0) ** (287.05 / 1005) )